Weights for relative motives; relation with mixed complexes of sheaves: Applications to (co)homology of motives and other matters

-One may use this observation in order to define the 'integral part' (i.e. the subobject of $H^*(j_!N)$ that 'comes from a nice $X$-model' of $N$) in the cohomology of motives over $U$ (cf. \cite{bei85}, \cite{scholl}, and \cite{scholfcohom}).
-Note here that one could also consider $N\in \chow(K)$ for $K$ being a generic point of $U$, since any such $N$ could be lifted to a Chow motif over some $U$ ($K\in U$, $U$ is open in $S$), by Theorem \ref{tfunctwchow}(III1) combined with Proposition \ref{pcisdeg}(\ref{icont}).
+\begin{rema} 1.
+Thus one may say that $(W^0H)(j_!(N))$ yields the 'integral part' of $H(j_!(N))$: we obtain the subobject of $H^*(j_!(N))$ that 'comes from a nice $X$-model' of $N$ if the latter exists, and a factor of $H(M)$ for some $M\in \dmcx_{\wchow=0}$ in general; cf. \cite{bei85}, \cite{scholl}, and \cite{scholfcohom}.
+Note here that one can also consider $N\in \chow(K)$ for $K$ being a generic point of $X$, since any such $N$ can be lifted to a Chow motif over some $U$ ($K\in U$, $U$ is open in $X$), by Theorem \ref{tfunctwchow}(III.1) combined with Proposition \ref{pcisdeg}(\ref{icont}); cf. also Remark 1.11 of \cite{wildic}.

-Suppose now that $M=p_* (\q_P)$, where $P$ is regular, $p:P\to X$ is a projective morphism.
-Then $N(=j^!(M))\cong p_{U*}(\q_{P_U})$ (by Proposition \ref{pcisdeg}(\ref{iexch})).
-Hence, if a scheme $P_U/U$ possesses a 'nice model' over $X$, then (\ref{einel}) (for $N=p_{U*}(\q_{P_U})$) yields that the image of the $H$-cohomology of $P$ in the $H$-cohomology of $P_U$ is canonical and functorial.
-For a general $P_U$ one still obtains a certain subobject of $H^*(N)$ that is functorial in $P_U$ and equals the image in $H^*(N)$ of the $H$-cohomology of some regular $X$-projective scheme.

-Arguing this way one obtains a description of the 'integral part' of motivic cohomology of $P_U$; this is an alternative to Theorem 1.1.6 of \cite{scholl}.
-One still has to do some work here in order to verify that $H^*(M)$ and $H^*(j_!(N))$ would become the motivic cohomology groups desired; yet this could be easily verified using Proposition \ref{pcisdeg}(\ref{ibormo}) (in order to establish the functoriality of the isomorphism in loc.cit. also certain results of \S13 of \cite{degcis} should be recalled).
-Note still that our description of the 'integral part' of cohomology is very short and does not rely on any conjectures (in contrast to the description given in \cite{scholfcohom}).
-The author plans to write down this reasoning in more detail (later).